Designs from Local Random Quantum Circuits with SU(d) Symmetry: Preliminaries and summary of results

-Schur-Weyl duality indicates that SU$(d)$ symmetric unitaries are \emph{all} built through $S_n$ group elements, i.e., permutations on qudits (cf. Schur-Weyl duality used to construct $\operatorname{Comm}_k(\operatorname{U}(d^n) )$ ).
-Despite this abstract formalism, decomposing into $S_n$ irrep sectors also provides the right perspective when studying unitary $k$-designs under SU$(d)$ symmetry: we are sampling a collection of unitaries from these irrep sub-blocks instead of an arbitrary unitary acting on the entire space, which hinders one to approach the problem by commonly used methods developed for $k$-designs without symmetry.
-Indeed, We show in SM the commutant corresponding to the Haar randomness under SU$(d)$ symmetry has been foliated with respect to tensor products of inequivalent $S_n$ charge sectors and multiplicities.
-Consider the case of 2-design for a possibly enlightening example.
-Formally, $T^{\operatorname{Haar}}_{k = 2}$ is expanded by integrating
+This subspace decomposition with respect to the symmetry hinders one from approaching the problem by commonly used methods developed for $k$-designs without symmetry.
+Indeed, as shown in Appendix \ref{sec:SnCommutant}, the commutant corresponding to Haar randomness under $\text{SU}(d)$ symmetry has been foliated with respect to tensor products of inequivalent $S_n$ irreps and multiplicities.
+Consider the case of 2-design as an enlightening example.
+Formally, the matrix representing $T^{\mathcal{U}_\times}_2$ is expanded by integrating